salvillalon45/the-software-engineering-guide/src/data_structures/stack/problem_description/problem_description.md

 -   `clear` Clears the stack.
 -   `peek` Return the element at the top of the stack without removing it.
 -   `isEmpty` Check if the stack is empty.
+-   `getStack` To get the current stack

+Will need the following private variables:

+-   `index`: represents the current index for the next element to be pushed
+-   `size`: variable represents the number of elements in the stack
+-   `stack`: represents the data structure we will do the operations on